OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ---
 title: Excel add-in tutorial
-description: 'In this tutorial, you will build an Excel add-in that creates, populates, filters, and sorts a table, creates a chart, freezes a table header, protects a worksheet, and opens a dialog.' ms.date: 05/12/2021 ms.prod: excel
+description: 'Build an Excel add-in that creates, populates, filters, and sorts a table, creates a chart, freezes a table header, protects a worksheet, and opens a dialog.' ms.date: 07/08/2021 ms.prod: excel
 #Customer intent: As a developer, I want to build a Excel add-in that can interact with content in a Excel document.
 localization_priority: Priority